lucassabreu/clockify-cli/README.md

 |    project-id    | 16:02:45 | 16:08:06 | 0:05:21 |         | Clockify CLI Test |      |
 +------------------+----------+----------+---------+---------+-------------------+------+
 ```

+If you want to re-start the last entry in a project you can use `clone last -i`

 ```console
 foo@bar:~$ clone last -i